adaltas/node-parameters/README.md

 ## Cloud9 plugin

 Register two commands, `cloud9 start` and `cloud9 stop`.
-The following properties may be provided as settings:
+Unless provided, the Cloud9 workspace will be automatically discovered if your project root directory contains a "package.json" file or a "node_module" directory.

+Options:

 -   *shell*, required, a reference to your shell application.
 -   *config*, load the configuration from a config file.
 Overrides command-line options.
 Default to `null`.
--   *detach*, Preserve the Cloud9 process when exiting the shell, only apply in shell mode.
 -   *pidfile*, Path to the file storing the process id, apply in command mode or in shell if option "detach" is true.
 Default to "/tmp/cloud9.pid"
 -   *group*, Run child processes with a specific group
 -   *user*, Run child processes as a specific user.